-Your motor home may be equipped with an air conditioner installed on the roof which uses 115-volt power from the generator power plant or from the external power source.
+Your motor home may have one or two air conditioners installed on the roof which use 115-volt power from the generator power plant or from the external power source.
+When two roof air conditioners are installed, both should not be used at the same time unless 50-amps of power is being obtained from either the generator or an external power source.